 Around the globe, levels of trust are down.
 Fortunately, ethical leaders can take specific actions to signal trustworthiness.
-In part one of our series on leading through the trust crisis, we explore generosity, a powerful but often overlooked strategy for building trust with strangers.
+Research shows that when it comes to building trust during a first impression, you can't beat generosity.

 Only 37%.
 That is the percentage of people who believe CEOs are credible, according to the 2017 Edelman Trust Barometer.
 This number plummeted 12 points during 2016, settling at a new all-time low.
 And this figure is only part of a larger trend.
 Across society and across the world levels of trust are down—not only in business, but in media, in government, and in NGOs.